 As explained in section 16.2.4, the brain signals from multiple people could be fused at different levels.
 Even if the literature shows that voting methods outperform signal and feature fusion, different multi-brain BCIs might benefit from different strategies, and it is up to the developer to study which one is the most suitable for his/her purposes.
 For example, if the aim of the BCI is to exploit the cognition processes of the group, it may be better to average EEG data directly instead.

-If using the decision level of fusion, a myriad of approaches is still possible (e.g., simple majority, weighted majority, second-layer classifiers, etc.).
+If using the decision level fusion, a myriad of approaches is still possible (e.g., simple majority, weighted majority, second-layer classifiers, etc.).
 This choice will have an impact on the complexity of the whole system.
 An important aspect to consider is how to deal with the special case where a tie is generated, which might be frequent if using simple majority or impossible if using a classifier.

 Example: considering the low number of operators chosen and the possibility of having only two of them, in order to avoid ties we decided to adopt a weighted majority approach to fuse the decisions of the investors.
 In this case, the weights could be given by their levels of expertise or assigned through machine learning.